elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```
 <!-- caption text="The relationship between gene length and average expression (log scale)" -->

-We can see that the longer a gene is, the higher its measured counts!
+We can see in the following image that the longer a gene is, the higher its measured counts!
 As
-explained above, this is an artifact of the technique, not a biological signal!
+previously explained, this is an artifact of the technique, not a biological signal!
 How do we account for this?

-### Normalizing over samples and genes: RPKM
+### Normalizing Over Samples and Genes: RPKM

 One of the simplest normalization methods for RNAseq data is RPKM: reads per
 kilobase transcript per million reads.
-RPKM puts together the ideas of normalising by sample and by gene.
+RPKM puts together the ideas of normalizing by sample and by gene.
 When we calculate RPKM, we are normalizing for both the library size (the sum of each column)
 and the gene length.

 To work through how RPKM is derived, let's define the following values:

 - $C$ = Number of reads mapped to a gene
-- $L$ = exon length in base-pairs for a gene
+- $L$ = Exon length in base-pairs for a gene
 - $N$ = Total mapped reads in the experiment

 First, let's calculate reads per kilobase.